 Student poster: The chart should include several improvements to the app, categorized according to urgency and ease of implementation.

 Students will be able to:

-- Prioritize the bugs and features according to impact and ease of implementation
+- Categorize and prioritize the issues according to impact and ease of implementation

-- Print one copy of App User Testing Analysis - Activity Guide for each team
+- Print one copy of the activity guide for each team

 - Set out sticky notes and poster paper for each team

 Heads Up!
 Please make a copy of any documents you plan to share with students.